phatlix/audible-convert/README.md

 - Renamed script to `audible-convert`
   The script can convert to more than just MP3, so it should have a bit more universal name.

+## Anti-Piracy Notice
+Note that this project **does NOT "crack"** the DRM.
+It simply allows the user to use their own encryption key (fetched from Audible servers) to decrypt the audiobook in the same manner that the official audiobook playing software does.

+Please only use this application for gaining full access to your own audiobooks for archiving/conversion/convenience.
+DeDRMed audiobooks should not be uploaded to open servers, torrents, or other methods of mass distribution.
+No help will be given to people doing such things.
+Authors, retailers, and publishers all need to make a living, so that they can continue to produce audiobooks for us to hear, and enjoy.
+Don’t be a parasite.

+*<sub>Borrowed from original documentation, who borrow from [Apprentice Alf’s Blog](https://apprenticealf.wordpress.com).</sub>*

 <br /><br /><br /><br /><br />
 *The original AAXtoMP3 documentation for reference.*